-Eco Club of the college consisting of a team of teachers, local environmental activists and students acts as a nodal agency for taking initiatives for green audit.
-Besides forestation undertaken by this agency and Department of Forest, Government of Bihar, the Department of Botany of this college is also making great efforts for mapping and conserving the bio-diversity of L. S. College campus.
-It shall be pertinent here to add that the vast sprawling campus of college has a rich variety of flora: some of which are more than a century old.
+Eco Club of the college consisting of a team of teachers, local environmental activists and students act as a nodal agency for taking initiatives for green audit.
+Besides, forestation undertaken by this agency and Department of Forest, Government of Bihar, the Department of Botany of this college is undertaking efforts for mapping and conserving the bio- diversity of the L.S.
+College Campus.
+It shall be pertinent here to add that the sprawling campus of college has a rich variety of flora: some of which are more than a century old.